 Some people decide to go against expert advice and paint their roof tiles either way.
 If you belong to these set of folks, at this time, you’re probably wondering, The Investment: What’s it Gonna Cost Ya?

-If you’re thinking of hiring the pros (and given the tricky nature of terracotta tiles, it’s a good shout), they typically charge between $35 and $50 per hour.
-It’s like paying for a skilled mate to ensure your roof doesn’t end up looking like a patchwork quilt.
+They charge between $35 and $50 per hour.
+That’s how much you’re paying so your roof doesn’t end up looking like a patchwork quilt.

-Can You Paint Terracotta Roof Tiles?
-In summary, while giving your terracotta tiles a fresh look can seem appealing, make sure you’re aware of the challenges and costs involved.
-And if you do decide to go for it, it is best to leave it in the capable hands of the professionals that are into roof repairs in Melbourne or roof restoration.
+While giving your terracotta tiles a fresh look can seem appealing, make sure you’re aware of the challenges and costs involved.
+And if you do decide to go for it, it is best to leave it in the capable hands of the professionals that are into Tile Roof Restoration In Melbourne or Canberra.
 Cheers, mate!

 Technically, yes, you can change the colour by painting over them.
 However, it’s essential to note that terracotta tiles have a natural, porous nature, which means the paint might not adhere as seamlessly as it would on other surfaces.